Jul 26, 2025

 Staff Training

-Ensure your internal staff understand how the virtual receptionist service works, what information is shared and what isn't, their responsibilities for protecting patient privacy, and procedures for handling patient questions about the service.
+Ensure internal staff understand how the virtual receptionist service operates, what information is shared, their responsibilities for protecting patient privacy, and procedures for addressing patient questions about the service.

 Documentation

-Maintain comprehensive documentation of information sharing agreements, staff training records, incident reports and responses, compliance assessments and audits, and patient consent and notification records.
+Maintain comprehensive documentation, including information sharing agreements, staff training records, incident reports and responses, compliance assessments and audits, and patient consent and notification records.

 Common Misconceptions About PHIA and Virtual Services